 This policy explains what we expect of our volunteers and staff.
 It also outlines how we protect children and adults at risk.

-It’s extremely important that you follow this safeguarding policy and the safeguarding procedures that go with it.
+It’s important that you follow this policy and our safeguarding procedure that goes with it.

-Girlguiding is committed to safeguarding adults and children of all backgrounds and identities while they take part in our activities.
+We’re committed to safeguarding adults and children of all backgrounds and identities.

 We recognise and respond to all types of harm, including:

 - Abuse - Physical, emotional, sexual and domestic, including non-recent, online abuse and child-on-child abuse.

 - Bullying - Deliberate behaviour that causes physical or emotional harm to another person or people.